-671 South Exchange Street Geneva, NY 14456 (800) 695-0390 (24-hour crisis hotline) (315) 789-2613 (877) 789-2613
+671 South Exchange Street, Geneva, NY 14456 Phone: (315) 789-2613 Phone: (877) 789-2613

 Legal Assistance of Western New York, Inc.

 Legal Assistance provides confidential services to individuals who meet their requirements for representation.
 The best way to determine if Legal Assistance can help is to contact their office and provide information about a specific concern.